hlandau/acmetool/userguide.md

 **Installing: using binary releases.** [Binary releases are found here.](https://github.com/hlandau/acme/releases) Unpack, copy the binary to `/usr/local/bin/acmetool` (or wherever you like), and you're done.

-`_cgo` releases are preferred over non-`_cgo` releases where available, but non-`_cgo` releases may be moe compatible with older OSes.
+`_cgo` releases are preferred over non-`_cgo` releases where available, but non-`_cgo` releases may be more compatible with older OSes.
 (The main drawback of non-`_cgo` releases is that they exhibit reduced functionality in relation to privilege dropping and daemonization functionality for the redirector daemon.)